RJM88/EventTrackerProject/README.md

 * Day:  Monday
 * Date:  11/09/2020
 * Location:  24 Hour Fitness
-* Description:  Lift felt to easy.
+* Description:  The lift felt to easy.
 Need to raise the weight next time.

 This project involved creating a database with a few entries.
 Creating a Java entity class and mapping the POJO using JPA.
 Configuring a Spring Boot app to publish a REST API.
-Use Spring REST annotations.
+Using Spring REST annotations.
-The user will beable to perform full CRUD operations.
+The user will be able to perform full CRUD operations.
 * Create a new workout
 * Read a list of past workouts or search by ID/Name/Description/Day/Date
 * Update any of the workouts